memgraph/docs/lab/style-script/overview.md

 ![Using Graph Style Script to style different nodes by its size](../data/caching-results-gss.png)

-The problem with the above solution is the performance. `Normalize` is called twice for each node in the graph view.
-Each `Normalize` call is iterating through all the nodes three times: two calls of `GetMinValue` and a single call `GetMaxValue`.
-For small graphs, you won't see a difference in the performance, but try running this on a larger set of nodes.
+The problem with the solution above is slow performance.
+The `Normalize` function is called twice for each node in the graph view.
+Each `Normalize` call iterates through all nodes three times: two times for `GetMinValue` and once for `GetMaxValue`.
+For small graphs, you won't see a difference in performance but as the number of nodes rises the performance issues will follow.

-To solve this issue, cache the results by calculating outside of the `@NodeStyle` and `@EdgeStyle` directives.
-Variable `graph` is available outside of these directives which can be utilized.
+To solve this issue, cache the results by calculating outside of `@NodeStyle` and `@EdgeStyle` directives where the variable `graph` is also available.
-Within the `@NodeStyle` directive, local variable can be used to store the normalized value which is then used in `size` and `width` property.
-We don't call `Normalize` twice anymore for each node, but only once.
+Inside the `@NodeStyle` directive, a local variable can be used to store the normalized value and use it with `size` and `width` properties thus calling the `Normalize` function only once.

 Check the improved GSS code below: